 All grants and awards have formal application processes and assessment criteria - check each grant or award's criteria and apply online.

-Purpose: NPM's Doctoral Bridging Grants are designed to provide assistance to PhD candidates to complete and submit their doctoral thesis, or to prepare and publish outputs from their doctoral research.
+Purpose: To provide assistance to doctoral candidates to complete and submit their doctoral thesis, or to prepare and publish outputs from their doctoral research.